 The Chair will be drawn from one of the Administration Councillors; the Vice-Chair will be an Opposition Councillor.

 The Committee may co-opt non-voting independent members as appropriate.

-The agenda of meetings of the Committee will be divided into separate sections for Audit, Pensions and Standards matters.
+The agenda of meetings of the Committee will be divided into separate sections for Audit and Pensions matters.